petrum/tiles/README.md

 * now we do not have to check if the edges matches, we just stack them together
 * the result is 100x times faster than the customized solution

+## introducing dynamic programming
+* we add a cache that saves the intermediate problems
+* now instead of incrementing a variable, we add the result of a subproblem
+* the results are instant for any number of stripes!

+Example 14 stripes:
 ```
 petrum@xps13 /mnt/c/tiles [master]$ ./dp-designs 14 < stripes.txt
 start at Sun Jul 14 13:22:32 2019